shorn/zinc/readme.md

 That's it - you should now be able to navigate to the URL for the app and sign in (look in the CloudFront console under "Distribution domain name", there's also an "Output" for the CloudFront domain printed by `deploy`).

+# Local development
+* edit the `proxy` setting in [client/package.json](./client/package.json) and set it to the cloudfront url
+* run `client` `npm start-dev` to start the client locally, the `proxy` setting will proxy calls out to the lambda running under cloudfront
+* run `aws-infra` `npm run hotswap-cloudfront` to do a fast deployment of changed lambda code